Student loans in the United States: Repayment rate

 The three-year repayment rate for each school that receives Title IV funding is available at DOE's College Scorecard.
-This number may be a poor indicator of the overall default rate: some schools place loans into forebearance, deferring loans beyond the three-year window to present a low default rate.
+This number may be a poor indicator of the overall default rate: some schools place loans into forbearance, deferring loans beyond the three-year window to present a low default rate.

 Default rate

 The default rate for borrowers who did not complete their degree is three times as high as the rate for those who did.

+According to analysis of borrowers from the 2003-2004 academic year over a twelve-year period, defaulters generally tend to be older, lower income, and more financially independent than those who did not default.
+Borrowers typically owe $9,625, which is $8,500 less than the median loan balance of a non-defaulter.
+The majority of defaulters did not complete their bachelor's degree, but the median completed at least one year of study while maintaining grades in the C+/B- range.
+This shows that defaulters are able to complete college level work.
+Furthermore, most borrowers do not immediately enter default - the median borrower takes 33 months to enter default on their federal loans.
+Generally, a little more than half of all defaulters are able to rehabilitate their debt.

 Standard repayment

 Federal loans are initially designated as standard repayment.
 Standard repayment borrowers have 10 years to repay.
 The loan servicer calculates the monthly payment amount that will pay off the original loan amount plus all accrued interest after 120 equal payments.

 Payments cover interest and part of the principal.
 Some loan terms may be shorter than 10 years.
-The minimum monthly payment is $50.
+The minimum monthly payment varies in amount, but is usually within the range of $50-100.

 Income-related repayment

 Income-based repayment

-If loan debt is high but income is modest or zero, borrowers may qualify for an income-driven repayment (IDR) plan.
-Most major types of federal student loans—except for PLUS loans for parents—are eligible.
-IDRs allow borrowers to cap their monthly payments at 10%, 15%, or 20% of disposable income for up to 20 or 25 years, after which the remaining balance is forgiven.
+Income-based repayment options in the United States consist four plans: